LimePoint/opschain-docs/docs/reference/concepts/automated-changes.md

 ```

 If the `--new-commits-only=false` were changed to `--new-commits-only=true` then the new change would only be created if new commits had been added to `master`.
 If the `--repeat` argument were changed to `--repeat=false` then a single new change would be created at 7pm and then the automated change rule would be deleted - the change would be created once rather than daily.

+## Automated change rule events

+Automated change rules create [events](events) in the following error conditions:

+- when the Git commit SHA can't be determined for the Git revision in the relevant Git remote.
+The event will have a type of `error:automated_change_rule:git_sha`
+- when the change creation fails for the automated change rule.
+The event will have a type of `error:automated_change_rule:change_creation`

+All automated change error events have a type starting with `error:automated_change_rule`, and hence can be fetched from the API using the following filters, `filter[type_start]=error:automated_change_rule` and `filter[system_eq]=true`.
+Learn more in the [API filtering guide](../api-filtering).